Go to main content

 What is Zepbound?

-Zepbound in a single dose 2.5 mg vialZepbound is a once-weekly injectable medication available as an auto-injector pen at six different doses (2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg) and, as of August 2024, in vials for the two smallest doses.
+Zepbound in a single dose 2.5 mg vialZepbound is a once-weekly injectable medication available at six different doses (2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg).
+It can be purchased as a single-dose vial, a single-dose auto-injector pen, or a four-dose KwikPen.

 Zepbound joins Wegovy as the second incretin-based therapy for chronic weight management.
-Notably, Zepbound is the first dual incretin agonist to be approved for obesity.
+Notably, Zepbound is the first GLP-1 drug to be approved for obesity.
 As a dual agonist, Zepbound targets two incretin hormone receptors – GIP and GLP-1 – to address underlying causes of excess weight.

 How does Zepbound fit into obesity treatment?